 This comprises of High Speed Diesel (HSD) inventory required to be maintained for operating the power plant in case supply of gas is unavailable to the Company.
 As per clause (b) of section 5.14 of the PPA, the Company is required to maintain HSD inventory at a level sufficient for operating the power plant at full load for seven days.
-However, due to non-payment of dues
+However, due to non-payment of dues in full by CPPA, the Company is maintaining a lower level of HSD inventory.

-8.2 Movement in the provision for slow moving spares 2023 ....Rupees....
-2022
+Movement in the provision for slow moving spares